 - alcohol abuse

 A brain stem stroke is a life-threatening medical emergency.
-If you have symptoms that indicate stroke, the emergency medical team is likely to order imaging tests such as MRI scan, CT scan, Doppler ultrasound, or angiogram.
+If you have symptoms that indicate a stroke, your doctor will likely order imaging tests such as MRI scan, CT scan, Doppler ultrasound, or angiogram.
 Heart function testing may include electrocardiogram and echocardiogram.
 Additional diagnostic procedures may include blood tests, as well as kidney and liver function testing.

 In the event of ischemic stroke, the first line of treatment is to dissolve or remove the blood clot.
-A catheter can be used to remove the clot in a procedure called an embolectomy.
-Or, it can help administer clot-busting medications.
+If a stroke is diagnosed quickly enough, a clot-busting medications can be given.
+If possible, a catheter can be used to remove the clot in a procedure called an embolectomy.
 In some cases, angioplasty and stenting are used to widen an artery and keep it open.

 For a hemorrhagic stroke, the bleeding must be stopped.
 A clip or coil is sometimes placed on the aneurysm to stop the bleeding.
 Medication to reduce clotting also may be required.